vicnicius/friend-tech-stx/README.md

 There's some very basic checks in place for allowing a user to connect to a room.
 The server will give the user a message (should be a random one in production) and require them to sign it as a proof of identity.
 The server also checks if the user is a holder of the key for the room they're trying to join.

 To be able to buy a key, the subject must have started a supply themselves.
 There's supply initiated for the address ST203SGZM0XR3P4YSVD2XVMF1N63CRG2DRXT4C7AE

+Once you join a room you can talk to other key holders who have also joined the room.
+There's no persistence in place, so you only see the messages you receive while in the room.